What is Applied Economics?

 - At a macro level, for let’s say a government or the regulator of a market the affected population is a congregation of a lot of individual market sections which may have separate features but the general principles of economics are the only way by the help of which the decisions could be taken.

-- Applied Economics works on certain assumptions, like the customer being rational or diminishing marginal utility.
+- Applied Economics works on certain assumptions, like the customer being rational or law of diminishing marginal utility.
 It might not apply to all individuals or all situations.
 Also, certain places or markets may be an exception to general economic principles.

 - One can’t base all the decisions only on the applied economics principles.
-The decisions should be a product of the principles, the market situations, and the actions of the competitors, regulations and resultant impact on the society.
+The decisions should be a product of the principles, the market situations, and the actions of the competitors, regulations, and resultant impact on society.
 One can’t just produce something even if it profitable if it affects the environment in a negative way.

 Applied Economics is inadvertently part of many business decisions and strategies.
 It is difficult to imagine businesses growing if they do not account for the application of economics.
 Also, it is important to not be swayed by the general principles since situations and time periods might be exceptions to one.